 On this page:

-- SFU Signature Sheet.
-You do not need to send it again if you already sent one at the application stage.
+- SFU Signature Sheet - Note: you do not need to resend if you provided one at the application stage.

-- Copy of research application.
-You do not need to send it again if you already sent one at the application stage.
+- Copy of research application - Note: you do not need to resend if you provided one at the application stage.

-After Notice of Award is received, research agreement is signed, and necessary certificates are received, the next step is to set up a project account for the Principal Investigator (PI).
+After a Notice of Award is received, a research agreement is signed, and necessary all certificates are received, the next step is to set up a project account for the Principal Investigator (PI).

 - Research Services sends action item of approved award to Research Accounting and notifies the PI.

 - Research Accounting creates a new fund profile and confirms fund number with the PI.
 After this, Research Accounting sets up budget (year-by-year) and receivables according to the approved granting period, and emails Project Account Memo, Research Project Notification Sheet, and Signing Authority Form to the PI, department manager, and Finance.

 - The PI reviews the Project Account Memo as it contains important instructions/information (i.e., use of funds, account code, access FAST, etc.).
 The Signing Authority Form should also be signed by the PI and returned to Research Accounting.

 - After the account is set up, Finance will be responsible for handling file going forward.